 - The same study found that other allergens were as much as 25% lower on carpeted floors than smooth, hard floors.

-Regular household cleaning is a simple, inexpensive but effective regimen that helps reduce overall exposure to allergens, dust, bacteria and dander.
+Regular household cleaning is a simple, inexpensive but effective regimen that helps reduce overall exposure to allergens, dust and dander.

 It is recommended to use a quality vacuum with a High Efficiency Particulate Air (HEPA) filter weekly or at least every other week to pick up surface level dirt, dust and other unhealthy elements and to help maintain your carpet’s ability to act as an effective filter.

 Periodic deep cleanings are also recommended, which can get down to the base of the carpet where much of the dirt, allergens and bacteria settle.
 Seek the services of a qualified professional carpet cleaning company 2-3 times per year.
 Educate yourself on the options.
 Some services like traditional steam cleaners use not only soapy water but high pressure, which can soak through to the base of the carpet backing and create a breeding ground for mold, mildew and bacteria.
 With typical steam cleaning, your carpets often stay wet for 2 or more days, which is also a nuisance for the family.
 Other home carpet cleaning services like Chem-Dry use green certified solutions without any soaps or detergents and use far less water, so carpets dry faster – within a couple of hours rather than a couple of days.

 - Webmd.com Allergy Statistics – http://www.webmd.com/allergies/allergy-statistics

 - American College of Allergy, Asthma, and Immunology.
 Allergy Facts. http://acaai.org/news/facts-statistics/allergies

 - CDC.
 National Center for Health Statistics.FastStats:Allergies and Hay Fever.
 2012. http://www.cdc.gov/nchs/fastats/allergies.htm.
 Last Updated 2014.